Chabane/generator-mitosis/README.md

 `Pull requests` are welcome; see the [contributor guidelines](CONTRIBUTING.md) for details.

 ## License
-Mitosis generator is released under version 2.0 of the [Apache License][].
+Mitosis generator is released under version 2.0 of the [Apache License](LICENSE).